cochsen/Processing-Games/README.md

 Works in Progress

-High Mountain Ranger Truck: a game that expands on Kenta Cho's Prominent Mountain.
-Dodge boulders and trees while picking up gold and shooting poachers before they shoot you!
+High Mountain Patrol: a game that expands on Kenta Cho's Prominent Mountain.
+Dodge boulders and trees while picking up gold and gems by altering the landscape.

 McBoo: You're a cranky ghost who must sneak up on your enemies to attack.
 Your enemies are generation Y hipsters.

+Super Vertex: Updated version of Tempest for touchscreen.

 ## Remakes